Cayce, South Carolina: History

 The Guignard Brick Works were established on the west bank of the Congaree in 1803, and remained active for nearly two centuries.

 The town includes the area that was once Granby, at one time the county seat and a flourishing community before it was abandoned by the end of the first quarter of the 19th century.

 The town was incorporated in 1914 and named for local businessman William J. Cayce.

 In December 2007, the city council voted to annex a 3100 acre floodplain in Richland County.
 Prior to this annexation, Cayce was entirely situated within Lexington County.
-The city planned to develop the annexed area, but after significant evaluations, the city abandoned the project after determining that development was not suitable in the flood-prone area, leaving Cayce with a sizeable piece of sparely populated land.
+The city planned to develop the annexed area, but after significant evaluations, the city abandoned the project after determining that development was not suitable in the flood-prone area, leaving Cayce with a sizeable piece of sparsely populated land.